zhengliyuan1987/zlynote/L1/docs/src/guide/stream_one_to_n/load_balance/stream_one_to_n_load_balance.rst

    For better performance, AP_INT_MAX_W is defined to 4096 in type.h in default, which will be changed manually if lcm is more than 4096.
 However, it must be less than 32768.

 2. n is more than 1.
 It doesn't work when one stream is distributed to another one on load balance.
+3. The depths of all output streams are no less 8 because non-blocking writting streams inside may lead to hang in Cosim according UG902.

 The design of the primitive includes 3 modules: